 Invoice approval: Digital repositories make invoice auditing and paper trails a breeze.
 Any incoming invoice can be set up to automatically match a housed purchase order or receipt since these documents are all now stored together.
 Personnel can quickly and thoroughly review each file, then pass it along to the relevant section manager or department head without undue delay.

+Implementing an invoice automation system is extremely beneficial for the company.
 Studies have found that companies using automated electronic repositories can process 437 more invoices per day, per employee than companies using a combination of electronic and paper invoicing or electronic but non-automated, disjointed systems.

 PROBLEM 3: Approval Lags

 Invoice approval cycles are fundamental to accurately filing and managing all orders.
 They’re a serious matter, too.
 Accounts payable senior managers and strategists alike cite complicated billing approval processes as one of the top problems within their departments.
 Approval lags are only made more complicated the larger your department is and the more “hands” that invoices, purchase orders and receipts pass through.

 At the bare minimum, without proper document oversight, your organization runs the risk of sloppy internal balance sheets.
 It also spells problems for vendor relationships and employee morale.
 What’s more, approval lags can directly contribute to missed monetary opportunities, such as early vendor payment discounts.